LaunchCodeEducation/lchs/src/chapters/local-dev/filesystem-and-paths.rst

 ends with the name of the required item.
 Think of a path as a set of directions to get from point A to point B.

-.. todo:: Insert screenshot of the path seen in a terminal window.
+.. todo:: Insert screenshot of a file tree with the path in text.

 Filesystems use two different types of paths: *absolute* and *relative*.
 The **absolute path** starts at the root directory and ends with the file name.